mediaccs/PlatformPolicyWatch/README.md

 *Please acknowledge this repository by citing it if you decide to use our tool.*
 ## To cite this tool:
 Chan, N. K., Su, C. C., & Shore, A. (2023).
-Shifting platform values in community guidelines: Examining the evolution of TikTok’s governance frameworks.
-New Media & Society.
+Shifting platform values in community guidelines: Examining the evolution of TikTok’s governance frameworks. *New Media & Society*.
 Advanced online publication. https://doi.org/10.1177/14614448231189476

 ## Overview of the Tool